Flogging a dead horse

 That way for a dead horse, as one would say!

-Our present meaning, in the phrase 'flog a dead horse', is quite different.
+Our present meaning, in the phrase 'flog a dead horse', which is sometimes expressed as 'beat a dead horse', is quite different.
 This is a reference to something that is entirely pointless and cannot result in any productive end.
 The phrase, which is also sometimes expressed as 'beating a dead horse', appeared in print in 1859, in the report of a UK parliamentary debate involving Francis Wemyss-Charteris Douglas, eighth earl of Wemyss and sixth earl of March - who was better known as Lord Elcho.
 It was reported in Hansard's parliamentary debates, Volume 153.
 1859:

 If the hon.
 Member for Birmingham [John Bright] had been present, he would have asked the hon.
 Gentleman [Lord Elcho] whether he was satisfied with the results of his winter campaign.
 It was notorious that he was not, and a saying was attributed to him that he found he was "flogging a dead horse."